 - The more you spend gambling, the more you’re going to win.

-If you hold any of these inaccurate attitudes toward sports betting, you should avoid betting on the big game.
-Other warning signs that you may struggle with a sports gambling addiction include:
+If you hold any of these inaccurate attitudes toward sports betting, you should avoid betting on any sporting event.

 - Preoccupation with gambling and online betting sites

-- Attempting to control your betting habits without success
+- Attempting to control or limit betting habits without success

 - Needing to bet more money to get the same satisfaction

-- Gambling more to earn back the money you lost from previous wagers
+- Gambling more to earn back the money they lost from previous wagers

 Tackle Gambling Addiction at Gateway